rafaqz/DimensionalData.jl/README.md

 goals to pythons [xarray](http://xarray.pydata.org/en/stable/), and is primarily written for use with spatial data in [GeoData.jl](https://github.com/rafaqz/GeoData.jl).

+!!! info "Status"
     This is a work in progress under active development, it may be a while before the interface stabilises and things are fully documented.

 ## Dimensions